AntCas/498YProject/README.md

    `cd <ns3-root>/scratch/ `

-   * copy this repository into the scratch directory
+   * copy the *contents* of this repository into the scratch directory

    * Run the setup script